Dag Prawitz

 Dag Prawitz (born 1936, Stockholm) is a Swedish philosopher and logician.
 He is best known for his work on proof theory and the foundations of natural deduction, and for his contributions to proof-theoretic semantics.

 Prawitz is a member of the Norwegian Academy of Science and Letters, of the Royal Swedish Academy of Letters and Antiquity and the Royal Swedish Academy of Science.

+In the Fall of 1991, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Prawitz was awarded the Rolf Schock Prize in Logic and Philosophy in 2020.